 Terminals and Crash Cushions

 Reference should be made to Section 2.2.2 for recommendations relative to the manner in which a terminal or crash cushion should be oriented with respect to the vehicular approach direction.
 When testing terminals, the test article should be erected on level grade.
-As a rule, a 100-ft (30-m) length-of- need longitudinal barrier section should be attached to the terminal and anchored at the downstream end.
+As a rule, a 100-ft (30-m) length-of- need for a semi-rigid barrier (e.g., a metal beam-and-post roadside barrier), and 300 ft (92 m) for a flexible barrier (e.g., cable barrier) should be attached to the terminal and anchored at the downstream end.
 If the terminal is designed for a specifi c longitudinal barrier, the length-of-need section used in the test should be composed of the specifi c barrier.
 Exceptions to the recommended length for the length-of-need section are permissible provided the ability of the terminal to stop, contain and redi- rect, or allow controlled penetration of the test vehicle in the recommended manner can be clearly ascertained.
+As noted in Section 3.4.2.1, cable end terminals and end anchorage systems should be constructed, tested, and evaluated on level terrain unless specifically intended for use on slopes steeper than 10H:1V.

 A rigid, non-yielding backup structure should be used to simulate a highway feature (such as a bridge pier, elevated gore, or bridge end) when appropriate.
 The shape of the backup structure should be selected to represent the worst case condition for each of the recommended tests.
 For example, a re- directive crash cushion designed to be used in the median should be tested with a rectangular-shaped backup structure with the maximum allowable width for tests involving the vehicle approaching from the crash cushion side of the obstacle.
 In this way, the risk of a vehicle snagging on the end of the backup structure during Test 36 should be maximized.
 However, during reverse direction testing, Test 37, a narrower backup structure, such as a concrete safety-shaped barrier should be utilized to maxi- mize the risk of the test vehicle snagging on the end of a cushion’s fender panel system.
 The crash cushion should be anchored as required by specifi cations or drawings.